pi2chen/sentiment-analysis/README.md

 # Sentiment Analysis
-### An NLP tool meant to classify a text document's prevailing sentiments.
-Intend to generalize to multiple class values.
+### An NLP tool for classifying a text document's prevailing sentiment(s), and generalizable to multiple class values.